 Anyone can be a victim, regardless of gender, age, race, sexual orientation, gender identity, religion, ethnicity, class, or national origin.
-Regardless of whether the victim was abusing alcohol and/or underage, she or he is still the victim of the sex offense.
+Regardless of whether the victim was abusing alcohol and/or underage, they are still the victim of the sex offense.